 “May I ask why you are seeking my opinion, Mr. Holliman?”

 Elliott looked down at the floor and took a deep breath.
 “I am thinking about running for the United States Senate, and I am concerned about someone discovering this part of my past.
-I’m not ashamed of what happened, I’m willing to face the questions and accusations – but there is a chance that you could be drug into it.
+I’m not ashamed of what happened, and I’m willing to face the questions and accusations – but there is a chance that you could be drug into it.
 Especially if they find out we talked today.”

 He looked up at Jessica.
 “If you are uneasy about complete strangers knowing about your work, or your family, just be honest and tell me.
 I will not run if you are concerned about being contacted by the press or receiving any kind of unwarranted attention.
 I will not do anything that makes you feel uncomfortable.”